-During Fiscal Year (FY) 2019-2020 the PRWFPA activities included:
+During Fiscal Year (FY) 2020-2021 the PRWFPA activities included:

 - PRWFPA continued to monitor and manage land acquisitions in the Soap Lake Floodplain, including coordination with The Nature Conservancy (TNC) on the potential sale of the Gonzales property.
 The property was acquired by TNC with funds from the PRWFPA Proposition 50 Grant and any lease or sale of the property requires prior approval by the State. - PRWFPA continued to monitor the development of the Army Corps of Engineers Pajaro River Flood Risk Reduction Project and legislatively supported the efforts to fund and implement the project.
-As part of the
+On May 24, 2021, federal, state, and local officials signed a \$7.1 million agreement that will cover the costs of pre-construction engineering and design for the first phase of the project. - PRWFPA continued to coordinate with and offered support to the Non-Federal Sponsors of the Corps project in their efforts to secure State funding for planning and design of the project.
+Local agencies in Monterey and Santa Cruz counties formed the Pajaro Regional Flood Management Agency (PRFMA), a joint powers authority to plan, finance and implement projects and programs to reduce flood risk from the lower Pajaro River and its tributaries.
+The Non-Federal Sponsor of the Corps project, the California Department of Water Resources, and PRFMA will fund 35% of project costs.

-- support, the Board of Directors sent representation to Washington D.C. in August 2019 to meet with Federal representatives. - PRWFPA continued to coordinate with and offer support to the Non-Federal Sponsors of the Corps project in their efforts to secure State funding for planning and design of the project.
-As part of the support, the Board of Directors submitted letters to the Department of Water Resources in support of the NFS applications for funding from the Coastal Watershed Flood Risk Reduction Grant Program and Urban Flood Protection Grant Program. - PRWFPA continued to monitor the development of the California High Speed Rail San Jose to Merced Project Section, which will cross the Soap Lake Floodplain.
+- PRWFPA co-funded the expansion of the City of Hollister's Storm Water Resource Plan to include portions of the Upper and Lower Pajaro River Watershed within the counties of San Benito and Santa Clara and the Lower Pacheco Creek subwatershed.
+Completion of the expanded plan will allow for maximum funding eligibility for current funding programs. - PRWFPA continued to monitor the development of the California High Speed Rail San Jose to Merced Project Section, which will cross the Soap Lake Floodplain.
 When available, the PRWFPA will review the recommended alignment and design and evaluate floodplain and downstream flow impacts. - PRWFPA continued to monitor the development of the Pacheco Reservoir Expansion Project.
-A new dam on Pacheco Creek would reduce the peak discharge in the Upper Pajaro River, and consequently reduce peak discharge on the Lower Pajaro River, deliver flood protection benefits to the downstream Pajaro River Watershed. - Held monthly Staff Working Group meetings to discuss PRWFPA issues and coordinate Board packet items.
+A new dam on Pacheco Creek would reduce the peak discharge in the Upper Pajaro River, and consequently reduce peak discharge on the Lower Pajaro River, and deliver flood protection benefits to the downstream Pajaro River Watershed. - Held monthly Staff Working Group meetings to discuss PRWFPA issues and coordinate Board packet items.